6 min read

 By Thomas Crown III – March 15, 2025

-If your automotive strategy revolves around leasing the latest German super-sedan to impress strangers at the valet stand, consider this a financial—and aesthetic—intervention.
-A 2025 BMW M5 tipping the scales at a porky 7,000 pounds is as subtle as a neon sign flashing "Insecure Rich Guy," while leasing a Lexus GX 550 loudly proclaims you couldn't get approved to finance a G-Wagen.
+A 2025 BMW M5 tipping the scales at a porky 5,390 pounds is as subtle as a neon sign flashing "Insecure Rich Guy," while leasing a Lexus GX 550 loudly proclaims you couldn't get approved to finance a G-Wagen.
 It’s high time you embraced vintage horsepower.

 Classics aren't about nostalgia or quirky collector eccentricities; they're strategic investment plays.
 Forget the leasing hamster wheel—where your shiny new sedan depreciates faster than your accountant can track.
 Vintage cars, carefully selected, appreciate steadily, making them your portfolio’s—and your driveway’s—most compelling allies.